Nancy-Chauhan/Today-I-Learnt/README.md

 SQLite strives to provide local data storage for individual applications and devices.
 SQLite is a good fit for use in cellphones, set-top boxes, televisions, game consoles, cameras, watches, kitchen appliances, thermostats, automobiles, machine tools, airplanes, remote sensors, drones, medical devices, and robots: the "internet of things".
 For device-local storage and testing use SQLite

 https://sqlite.org/whentouse.html

+## TIL: 14-04-2021

+- I came across a cool tool for schema design: https://www.dbdesigner.net/
+- Learnt about various Software devloper hacks for productivity (Will draft a blog on this) https://twitter.com/_nancychauhan/status/1382307259854716931